ROCm/rocAL/docs/install/rocAL-prerequisites.rst

 .. note::

   | TurboJPEG must be installed manually on SLES.
-  | To use FFMPeg on SLES and RedHat, the ``FFMPeg-dev`` package must be installed manually.
+  | To use FFMPeg on SLES and RHEL, the ``FFMPeg-dev`` package must be installed manually.

 .. |trade| raw:: html